apache/parquet-format/CoreFeatures.md

 The [logical type](LogicalTypes.md)s are practically annotations helping to understand the related primitive type (or structure).
-Originally we have had the `ConvertedType` enum in the thrift file representing all the possible logical types.
+Originally we have had the `ConvertedType` enum in the Thrift file representing all the possible logical types.
 After a while we realized it is hard to extend and so introduced the `LogicalType` union.
 For backward compatibility reasons we allow to use the old `ConvertedType` values according to the specified rules but we expect that